-Today, Lyon is a modern French city, which still keeps its history alive in its architecture.
+Today, the city is modern, while keeping its history alive in its architecture.
 The city is not only a tourism destination, but also a business hub.
 Finally the city is also an important education center in France, receiving thousands of students from different countries every year.

 Where to Stay in Lyon

 The best places to stay in Lyon are the old town (Vieux Lyon) and the Presqu’île, both situated in the most central part of the city.
-Let’s learn below a bit more about each one of these places and why they are the best areas to stay in Lyon.
+Let’s learn below a bit more about each one of these places and why they are the best areas to stay in the city.

 Vieux Lyon (Old Town)

-The old town of Lyon, known as Vieux Lyon (lit.
-Old Lyon) is one of the most beautiful districts of the city.
-The Vieux Lyon is mostly built in Renaissance architecture, and is one of the largest areas in this type of architecture in Europe.
+The old town, known as Vieux Lyon is one of the most beautiful districts of the city.
+The old town is mostly built in Renaissance architecture, and is one of the largest areas in this type of architecture in Europe.

 The area is relative small, with small, picturesque alleys.
-It is close to the Fourvière hill and definitely one of the best areas to stay in Lyon.
+It is close to the Fourvière hill and definitely one of the best areas to stay in the city.

-The Presqu’île area is much bigger than the Vieux Lyon and includes the 1st and the 2nd and part of the 4th arrondissements of Lyon.
+The Presqu’île area is much bigger than the Vieux Lyon and includes the 1st and the 2nd and part of the 4th arrondissements of the city.
 It is the most central area of the city, with a wide variety of hotels, restaurants and bars.

 Gare de Lyon Part-Dieu

-The Lyon Part-Dieu train station is the main railway station in the city, and has also a good location.
-It can be a good option if you are comin to Lyon for a short stay.
+The Part-Dieu train station is the main railway station in the city, and has also a good location.
+It can be a good option if you are coming for a short stay.
 There is a number of relatively affordable hotels near the Part-Dieu train station.